Transformers: Generation 2: Comic books

 Marvel Comics produced a gritty, twelve-issue Transformers: Generation 2 comic book series.
 Produced early in the toy line, it features a few new Generation 2 characters, as well as many characters from the original series.
 The story concerned a form of Transformers, who called themselves Cybertronians, having evolved past Autobot or Decepticon.
 There was also an overarching enemy, The Swarm, which was slowly approaching the Earth, threatening all Transformers in its path.
-In his search to discover the nature of the enemy, Optimus Prime went into the matrix, discovering that the Swarm was actually a by product of an early form of Transformer reproduction.
+In his search to discover the nature of the enemy, Optimus Prime went into the matrix, discovering that the Swarm was actually a by-product of an early form of Transformer reproduction.
 In the UK, a five-issue Transformers: Generation 2 comic was published by Fleetway.
 While the first two issues featured exclusive UK material, the last three issues featured reprinted stories from the US comic.

 As a part of the Generation 2 line, several characters were given new forms, such as Megatron becoming a tank, due to the efforts of Cobra in Marvel's G.I.
 Joe: A Real American Hero #139.
 New characters appeared briefly towards the end of the series, including the Rotor Force, Laser Rods, and the Combat Hero edition of Optimus Prime.

 In Japan, both TV Magazine story pages and mini-comics packaged with toys told a different G2 story.
 Set in the animated series' timeline (specifically after the end of Battlestars: Return of Convoy and therefore Operation Combination), the story tells of a true time of peace between Autobots and Decepticons, known as the Cybertron Alliance, until human soldiers accidentally kill one of Megatron's most loyal followers, causing for him to upgrade to his "Combat Hero" form and causing the war to start yet again.
 The story also featured a fairly bleak storyline and an art style somewhat similar to the Marvel comics, but was different by focusing more on the "new mold" characters (i.e.: The Laser Rods, Laser Cycles, and Cyberjets) and introducing things such as a Reconfiguration Matrix, which allowed Prime to change from his Hero form to his Laser form after nearly being fatally wounded in battle against Megatron.
-The story ends with Laser Optimus Prime defeating Megatron, who then leads the Decepticons into space after his defeat, while Prime himself is aided off of the battlefield, wounded, but victorious.
+The story ends with Laser Optimus Prime defeating Megatron, who then leads the Decepticons into space after his defeat, while Prime himself is taken off the battlefield, wounded, but victorious.

-Dreamwave comics, who produced several Transformers titles, had several Generation 2 characters make cameos in their stories including the Turbomasters and Axelerators.
+Dreamwave comics, which produced several Transformers titles, had several Generation 2 characters make cameos in their stories, including the Turbomasters and Axelerators.
 (Although technically the Turbomasters were released in Europe at the end of Generation 1, they were re-released in Generation 2.)
-IDW, the current Transformers license holder, has also had several Generation 2 characters appear in their comics, including Skram, Deluge and Leadfoot.
+IDW, the Transformers license holder after Dreamwave, has also had several Generation 2 characters appear in their comics, including Skram, Deluge and Leadfoot.